JonmarCorpuz/SecondBrain/Networking - EtherChannels.md

 ## Link Aggregation Control Protocol

-LACP allows network devices to automatically negotiate and manage the bundling of multiple physical Ethernet links into a single logical links
+LACP is a dynamic negotiation protocol that allows network devices to automatically negotiate and manage the bundling of multiple physical Ethernet links into a single logical links

+* LACP negotiation modes include Active (The device will actively initiate LACP negotiation) and Passive (The device will wait for the other end to initiate negotiation)
+* Exchanges control messages between the participating devices to negotiate the formation of the EtherChannel

 ## Port Aggregation Protocol

-PAgP
+PAgP is a Cisco proprietary protocol that's used to automatically negotiate and manage the formation of EtherChannels between Cisco switches

+* PAgP negotiation modes include Active (The device will actively initiate LACP negotiation) and Passive (The device will wait for the other end to initiate negotiation)
+* Exchanges control messages between Cisco switches to negotiate the bundling of ports into an EtherChannel